-- ➤ Section 15.
-It is considered sexual misconduct for a physician to have sexual contact with any patient with whom a physician-patient relationship currently exists. - ▶ Section 16.
+Section 15.
+It is considered sexual misconduct for a physician to have sexual contact with any patient with whom a physicianpatient relationship currently exists.

+Section 16.
 Sexual harassment by a physician is considered unethical.
 Sexual harassment is defined as physical or verbal intimation of a sexual nature involving a colleague or subordinate in the workplace or academic setting, when such conduct creates an unreasonable, intimidating, hostile or offensive workplace or academic setting.

-Promoting a Culture of Respecting People: Incorporating Professional Ethics in the Practice Environment
+Promoting a Culture of Respecting People: Incorporating Professional Ethics in Preventing Sexual Harassment